EifelMono/SmartDose.Lib/README.md

 ## Info
 Read Works<br>
-Create, Delete, Update throw a not implement exception
+Create, Delete, Update set the status of the ServiceResult to  a not implemented